chingu-voyages/v47-tier2-team-10/v47-client/README.md

 #### Deployment

-This project doesn't have a deployment level build script.
+This project doesn't have a deployment-level build script.
 To deploy the app on a front-end cloud solution (Netlify, Vercel, AWS, etc.), set the publish directory as `public`.

 #### Authors